Big Market of Human Hair Weave

 Much of the hair you’ll come across is sourced from India, like: Indian hair weave bundles, human hair natural wave, 7A Grade 4Bundles Indian Ombre Body Wave Hair, which are completely unprocessed (no dye, no perm, no bleach), and Remy hair, which comes from a single donor, is chemically treated, and is usually colored.
 It’s the Remy hair that thieves want to get their hands on.
 In order to be good quality, the cuticles must face the same direction and be the same length to avoid tangling.
 A pack of the stuff starts out at about $100, and a buyer can wind up paying up to a thousand for multiple packs of hair.
 What’s more, selling stolen hair is pretty easy: Hair doesn’t come with serial numbers like cell phones or luxury handbags, so it’s virtually impossible to track.
 A thief can break in, pick up the hair, and sell it on the street, on the internet, or directly to stylists.

-Indique, a company that has provided hair to Rihanna, Lady Gaga, and Jennifer Lawrence, has factories in India where company employees obtain the coveted hair from Indian temples.
-Indique co-founder Ericka Dotson says part of the reason for these thefts is that good quality hair is so difficult for the average person to source.
+Beauty Forever, a company that has provided hair to Rihanna, Lady Gaga, and Jennifer Lawrence, has factories in USA where company employees obtain the coveted hair from Brazilian, Peruvian, Indian and Malaysian.